GSA/MD-Automated-Text-Analysis/topicsanalyser/README.md

 ### Prerequisites

+1. Install Python 3.8 or later

-1. Install the required Python packages with the following command:
+2. Install the required Python packages with the following command:

    pip install -r requirements.txt

-2. Use the link below to download the English language model (en_core_web_sm) from spaCy:
+3. Use the link below to download the English language model (en_core_web_sm) from spaCy:

    https://spacy.io/usage

+### Application folder

+topicsanalyser

+### Command to run application

+Python topicsanalyser_ui_app_v2.py

+###

 ### Getting the Data